terramate-io/terramate/docs/cli/orchestration/scripts.md

 <img src="../assets/orchestration/scripts-scope.svg" width="600px" alt="Shows an example by highlighting the scope of a script named" />

 Which stacks are selected further depends on additional criteria.
 Most importantly, the directory `terramate script run` is executed from, limits the selected stacks to those contained within.
 This works just like `terramate run`.

 A useful property of scripts is that they allow multiple definitions with the same name at different locations, yet all can be run with a single `terramate script run` invocation.
 For example, as shown in in **Figure B**, `terramate script run cmd` at the root level will run each of the two script definitions on stacks within their respective scopes.

-As shown in **Figure C**, a script that is re-defined in a sub-directory overriding its the previous definition will only be executed in stacks contained within the sub-directory, while the other stacks execute the original definition of the script.
+As shown in **Figure C**, a script that is re-defined in a sub-directory overriding its previous definition will only be executed in stacks contained within the sub-directory, while the other stacks execute the original definition of the script.

 This behavior enables scenarios where a single `terramate script run deploy` could execute different scripts for